-TO VOTE, MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLLOWS: KEEP THIS PORTION FOR YOUR RECORDS ACADI1 -----DETACH AND RETURN THIS PORTION ONLY THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
-ACADIA REALTY TRUST THE BOARD OF TRUSTEES RECOMMENDS THAT YOU VOTE "FOR" THE NOMINEES AND EACH OF THE PROPOSALS LISTED BELOW.
-To withhold authority to vote for any individual nominee, mark "For All Except" and write the Vote On Directors Withhold For All For 1.
-Nominees: nominee's number on the line below.
-All All Except 01) Kenneth F. Bernstein 05) Lorrence T. Kellar 02) Douglas Crocker II 06) Wendy Luscombe 03) Alan S. Forman 07) Lee S. Wielansky 04) Suzanne Hopgood Vote On Proposals AgainstAbstain TO APPROVE THE ACADIA REALTY TRUST 2006 SHARE INCENTIVE PLAN.
-2. 3.
-TO APPROVE AN AMENDMENT TO DECLARATION OF TRUST TO ELIMINATE THE 4% EXCESS SHARE PROVISION.

-5. THE ADJOURNMENT OR POSTPONEMENT OF THE ANNUAL MEETING, IF NECESSARY, TO PERMIT FURTHER SOLICITATION OF PROXIES IF THERE 6.
-TO TRANSACT SUCH OTHER BUSINESS AS MAY PROPERLY COME BEFORE THE ANNUAL MEETING.
-For comments, please check this box and write them on the back Please sign exactly as name appears on the certificate or certificates representing shares to be voted by this proxy, as shown on the label above.
-When signing as executor, administrator, atormey, rustee, or guardian, please give full title as such.
-If a corporation please sign full corporation name by president or other authorized officer.
-If a partnership, please sign in partnership name by authorized person(s). image: [PLEASE SIGN WITHIN BOX] Date 4.
-THE RATIFICATION OF THE APPOINTME COMPANY FOR THE FISCAL YEAR ENDIN DEPENDENT REGISTERED PUBLIC ACCOU NTING FIRM FOR THE For comments, please check this box and write them on the back where indicated.
+TO VOTE, MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLLOWS:ACADIA

+KEEP THIS PORTION FOR YOUR RECORDS

+DETACH AND RETURN THIS PORTION ONLY

+THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.

+THE BOARD OF TRUSTEES RECOMMENDS THAT YOU VOTE "FOR" THE NOMINEES AND EACH OF THE PROPOSALS LISTED BELOW.

+For Withhold For All To withhold authority to vote for any individual nominee, mark "For All Except" and write the nominee's number on the line below.

+Vote On Directors

+- Nominees:

+- 01) Kenneth F. Bernstein 05) Lorrence T. Kellar

+- 02) Douglas Crocker II 06) Wendy Luscombe 03) Alan S. Forman

+- 07) Lee S. Wielansky

+- 04) Suzanne Hopgood

+Vote On Proposals For Against Abstain

+All

+Except

+All

+- TO APPROVE THE ACADIA REALTY TRUST 2006 SHARE INCENTIVE PLAN. - TO APPROVE AN AMENDMENT TO DECLARATION OF TRUST TO ELIMINATE THE 4% EXCESS SHARE PROVISION. - THE RATIFICATION OF THE APPOINTMENT OF BDO SEIDMAN, LLP AS THE INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR THE COMPANY FOR THE FISCAL YEAR ENDING DECEMBER 31, 2006. - THE ADJOURNMENT OR POSTPONEMENT OF THE ANNUAL MEETING, IF NECESSARY, TO PERMIT FURTHER SOLICITATION OF PROXIES IF THERE ARE NOT SUFFICIENT VOTES AT

+THE TIME OF THE ANNUAL MEETING TO APPROVE THE PROPOSALS.

+6. SUCH OTHER BUSINESS AS MAY PROPERLY COME BEFORE THE ANNUAL MEETING.

 Please sign exactly as name appears on the certificate or certificates representing shares to be voted by this proxy, as shown on the label above.
 When signing as executor, administrator, attorney, trustee, or guardian, please give full title as such.
 If a corporation, please sign full corporation name by president or other authorized officer.
-If a partnership, please sign in partnership name by authorized person(s). where indicated.
-Please sign exactly as name appears on the certificate or certificates representing shares to be voted by this proxy, as shown on the label above.
-When signing as executor, administrator, attorney, trustee, or guardian, please give full title as such.
-If a corporation, please sign full corporation name by president or other authorized officer.
-If a partnership, please sign in partnership name by authorized person(s).
-6. TO TRANSACT SUCH OTHER BUSINESS AS MAY PROPERLY COME BEFORE THE ANNUAL MEETING. voted by this proxy, as shown on the label above.
-When signing as executor, administrator, attorney, trustee, or guardian, please give full title as such.
-If a corporation, please sign full corporation name by president or other authorized officer.
-If a partnership, please sign in partnership name by authorized person(s).
-Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date voted by this proxy, as shown on the label above.
-When signing as executor, administrator, attorney, trustee, or guardian, please give full title as such.
-If a corporation, please sign full corporation name by president or other authorized officer.
-If a partnership, please sign in Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date
+If a partnership, please sign In partnership name by authorized person(s).
+For comments, please check this box and write them on the back where indicated

+Signature [PLEASE SIGN WITHIN BOX]

+Date

+Signature (Joint Owners)

+Date